ishneetdua/sagemaker-datawrangler/timeseries-dataflow/TS-Workshop.md

 Statistics also looks good.
 Maximum numbers might be a little bit high, but we could fix it by adjusting "Standard deviations" value in "Handling outliers" step.
 You could build several models with different values and select which one will produce more accurate model.

 Congratulations!
 At this stage you have designed a workflow and sucesfully launched it.
-Of course it is not  mandatory to always run a job by clicking on a "Run" button and you could automate it, but this is a topic of another workshop in this serires.
+Of course it is not  mandatory to always run a job by clicking on a "Run" button and you could automate it, but this is a topic of another example in this serires.

 <div class="alert alert-info"> 💡